 When the first available overtime assignment occurs, the District's designee shall attempt to contact the appropriate employee with the required skills and abilities on the overtime list.
 If the employee declines the overtime opportunity, the next employee with the required skills and abilities will be contacted and the procedure repeated until the opportunity is filled or the list exhausted.
 If there is no answer, a message will be left.
 After ten minutes, if the individual does not return the phone call, the next employee on the list will be contacted.
 The ten minute time frame shall apply only to overtime opportunities greater than 48 hours in the future.
 If the opportunity is for time less than 48 hours in the future then the next employee will be contacted immediately after the initial employee turns down the overtime or fails to answer.
 If overtime is for the current shift the employee shall have sixty minutes to report to the station with the vacancy, if employee is unable to report within sixty minutes then the employee will be unavailable to accept the overtime.
 If the employee contacted for overtime, turns the overtime down, that employee will be charged with that number of overtime hours.
-For the purpose of balancing the overtime hours, all overtime that is turned down will be charged against the individual employee. exceptions of the hours being charged will be, if the employee is already working, has already worked 48 hours prior to being asked, is going to a fire department approved class or is offered overtime less than 48 hours prior to the opportunity.
-If no full-time bargaining unit member agrees to work the overtime created by the absence of a full-time member. the District will follow the Force Back Process to fill the overtime position.
+For the purpose of balancing the overtime hours, the district shall maintain a firefighter/paramedic list, officer list and battalion chief list.
+Officers will be eligible for firefighter/paramedic overtime after every eligible firefighter/paramedic has been offered the shift.
+All overtime that is turned down will be charged against the individual employee.
+The exceptions of the hours being charged will be, if the employee is already working, has already worked 48 hours prior to being asked, or attending a fire department approved class. -If no full-time bargaining unit member agrees to work the overtime created by the absence of a full-time member, the District will follow the Force Back Process to fill the overtime position.
 Future voluntary overtime opportunities will be filled by starting the overtime list procedure at the next employee in rotation on the list.
-If an employee demonstrates that he has been passed over in the overtime list procedure for an overtime opportunity he otherwise was qualified, willing and able to accept, he shall be given first preference for the next voluntary overtime opportunity for which he is qualified regardless of the length of assignment missed or subsequently offered.
+If an employee demonstrates that they have been passed over in the overtime list procedure for an opportunity they were otherwise qualified, willing and able to accept, then any hours added to the employee's bucket for this opportunity shall be removed.
+All overtime for specialty events shall be filled by a sign-up board, and the scheduling software will be utilized to fill any remaining spots six days before the event.
 The overtime list shall reset annually on January 1.